FMMC: Harnessing the Power of Foundation Models for Accurate Material Classification: Related Work

 \paragraph{Material datasets} Material classification models are typically trained on datasets with annotated material images.
 Notable examples include FMD ~\cite{Sharan-JoV-14}, which features 10 material categories, and OpenSurface ~\cite{bell2013opensurfaces}, providing 19,000 indoor scene images covering 37 materials.
 MINC ~\cite{bell2015material} is larger, with 0.4 million images of 23 materials, while DMS \cite{upchurch2022dense} offers the most extensive collection, with 3.2 million segments in 44,560 images across 52 material classes.
 However, datasets such as OpenSurfaces \cite{bell2013opensurfaces} and DMS \cite{upchurch2022dense} exhibit a noticeable class imbalance, where common materials like wood and metal appear far more frequently than rare ones (e.g., wax, rubber).
 This unbalanced distribution hinders the model’s ability to generalize across diverse material types. \cite{upchurch2022dense}.
 To alleviate this issue, our generative dataset produces balanced samples across material categories, enabling more uniform and comprehensive supervision.
 Datasets like the Light-Field Material Dataset ~\cite{wang20164d} and Multi-Illumination dataset ~\cite{murmann2019dataset}, which account for varied lighting, are primarily designed for material parameter reconstruction rather than broad classification tasks due to their limited scale.

-\paragraph{Generative dataset} As text-to-image generation methods advance, there is a growing body of research leveraging these techniques to create datasets for learning purposes \cite{dunlap2023diversify,toker2024satsynth,nguyen2024dataset}.
+\paragraph{Generative dataset} As synthetic data generation methods continue to advance, there is a growing body of research leveraging these techniques to create datasets for learning purposes \cite{dunlap2023diversify,toker2024satsynth,nguyen2024dataset,peng2026lodlocv3generalizedaerial}.
 We follow this approach to generate our material image dataset, with a focus on overcoming specific challenges such as maintaining content diversity and ensuring automatic and accurate material labeling.

 \paragraph{Material recognition} Material recognition research has focused on classification, with key developments including the FV-CNN technique by Cimpoi et al. \cite{cimpoi2015deep}, which combines CNNs with IFV classifiers and has been tested on datasets like OpenSurfaces \cite{bell2013opensurfaces} and FMD \cite{Sharan-JoV-14}.
 Recently, \cite{cai2022rgb} introduced the KITTI-Materials dataset and RMSNet, a hierarchical Transformer-based model for road scene material segmentation using RGB images.
 Mei et al. \cite{Mei_2022_CVPR} presented PGSNet, which uses RGB and polarization data to segment glass materials, outperforming previous models on the RGBP-Glass dataset.
 Manuel et al. \cite{drehwald2023one} developed a contractive learning method for material classification trained on MatSim, a dataset which incorporates synthetic physical rendering images and natural images.
 Their approach rivals CLIP \cite{radford2021learning} in general material classification.
-Recently, advancements in vision backbones have led to the development of more effective architectures for image classification, such as ConvNeXt \cite{woo2023convnext}, HRNet \cite{sun2019high}, Vision Transformer (ViT) \cite{dosovitskiy2020image}, Swim-T \cite{liu2021swin}, and Masked Autoencoders (MAE) \cite{he2022masked}.
-Despite these advances, there is room for improvement in the generalization capabilities of these methods.
-Our goal is to integrate the latest unsupervised vision models \cite{oquab2023dinov2} with our extensive synthetic dataset, created using foundational vision models, to enhance generalizability and achieve precise material classification for real-world images.